pixelfed/docs/install-guides/ubuntu20.md

 Guide by @shlee@aus.social - Version 0.1

 ## NOTES
-* PHP 7.4
+* This guide will be updated for Ubuntu 22.04 LTS (Jammy Jellyfish) once PHP 8.0 is supported.

 ## TODO
 * Update redis and mariadb to use unixsockets over tcp.
-(Investigate if this is worth it)
+(It's worth it)

 ## Part 0 - Setup the VM and update the DNS for A and AAAA records
 ![image](https://user-images.githubusercontent.com/17537000/168226273-9b89cc51-11ca-4ace-9137-99f2401b3b28.png)